jodiedunlop/talks/restful-apis/PITCHME.md

 `PUT /resources/1234` - Replace the resource "1234"`
 `PUT /resources` - Replace the entire collection`

+---

+## HEAD
+The HEAD method asks for a response identical to that of a GET request, but without the response body.
+This is useful for retrieving meta-information written in response headers, without having to transport the entire content.

+---

 ## PATCH
 The PATCH method applies partial modifications to a resource.
 Usually results in a 200 or 201 response.

+---

 ## DELETE
 The DELETE method deletes the specified resource.
 Usually an empty content body is returned with a 204 HTTP STATUS.

+---

 ## OPTIONS
 The OPTIONS method returns the HTTP methods that the server supports for the specified URL.
 This can be used to check the functionality of a web server by requesting '*' instead of a specific resource.

+---

 ### Talk notes: